suketsonwale/dart-questions/README.md

 - Object-oriented programming (OOP)
 - Collections (lists, sets, maps)
 - Error handling
-- Asynchronous programming (async, await, Future)
+- Asynchronous programming (`async`, `await`, `Future`)
-- Flutter (Dart's use in Flutter apps)
+- Flutter (using Dart in Flutter apps)

+## Organization

+The questions are divided into three main difficulty levels to cater to learners at different stages:

+1. **Easy-Level Programming Problems**
+   - Basic syntax and operations
+   - Simple control flow
+   - Introduction to functions and methods

+2. **Mid-Level Programming Problems**
+   - Data structures like lists, sets, and maps
+   - Intermediate algorithms and problem-solving
+   - Object-oriented programming concepts

+3. **Hard-Level Programming Problems**
+   - Advanced algorithms and problem-solving
+   - Complex data structures (trees, graphs, etc.)
+   - Flutter-specific challenges

 ## How to Use

 1. Clone this repository to your local machine: git clone https://github.com/suketsonwale/dart-questions.git

-2. Explore the questions, try to solve them, and build your Dart skills.
+2. Explore the questions categorized by difficulty levels, try to solve them, and build your Dart skills.

-3. If you want to contribute or suggest improvements, feel free to open an issue or submit a pull request.
+3. If you wish to contribute or suggest improvements, feel free to open an issue or submit a pull request.

 ## Why This Repository?

-- **300 questions** for practice
+- **300 questions** for in-depth Dart practice
-- Organized by difficulty levels
+- Organized by difficulty levels for progressive learning
 - Ideal for Dart beginners to advanced learners
-- A great resource for preparing for coding interviews and improving problem-solving skills
+- A valuable resource for preparing for coding interviews and improving problem-solving skills
+- Includes challenges for both core Dart programming and Flutter app development

-## Contribution
+## Contribution Guidelines

 Contributions are welcome!
-If you have any questions, improvements, or suggestions, feel free to open an issue or submit a pull request.
+If you have any questions, suggestions, or would like to contribute additional questions, please feel free to open an issue or submit a pull request.

 ### How to Contribute: